 Taking a near-complete prototype to DIMHN 2016, you commented that the leaves were too rigid when swung, prompting our fourth and final design insight – that lightweight, flexible materials were safer.
 We altered the material for the leaves and carried out another round of development and testing before carrying out our soft product launch in a live, controlled environment.

-A necessary step in our product design process, this soft launch allowed us to be completely confident in our en-suite door before fully launching it.
+This soft launch was a necessary step in our product design process, allowing us to be completely confident in our en-suite door before fully launching it.
 Where our product could impact the safety of staff, this phase was a critical element of the en-suite door design.

 Our en-suite door is now launched and installed in a number of wards and trusts across the UK including: The Junipers, Wonford PICU - Devon Partnership NHS Foundation Trust, Coborn Centre - East London NHS Foundation Trust, and Hafan Y Coed - Cardiff and Vale University Health Board.